-- Differences between resistance bands
+- Durable bands

-In order to learn more about what goes into the rubber and parts used in resistance bands, we consulted with an expert with over two decades of experience in the industry and owner of Worldwide Fitness Products.
+In order to learn more about what goes into the rubber and parts used in tube resistance bands, we consulted with an expert with over two decades of experience in the industry and owner of Worldwide Fitness Products.

 The biggest difference between bands is the tubing that’s used.
 There are three main types of tubing used: